MediaComem/comem-archidep/ex/revprod-deployment.md

   This component stores the customers' testimonials in an embedded file database.

+### :books: Multi-component applications

-> :books: This separation is for the purposes of the exercise, but large
-> applications are often split like this for various reasons.
+This separation is for the purposes of the exercise, but large applications are often split like this for various reasons.

->
-> Some **advantages** of a multi-component application are that each component
+Some **advantages** of a multi-component application are:

-> can be developed and deployed separately.
-Each componetn could be developed by
+* Each component can be developed and deployed separately.
-> a separate team, using their favorite programming language and tools, and each
+* Each component could be developed by a separate team, using their favorite programming language and tools.
-> could deploy new versions of their component independently.
+* Each team could deploy new versions of their component independently.

->
+The **disadvantages** are:

-> The **disadvantages** are that it is more complex to manage the development
-> and deployment of a multi-component application.
-Separate teams working
+* It is more complex to manage the development and deployment of a multi-component application.
-> together must agree on the API that the components use to communicate and not
+* Separate teams working together must agree on the API that the components use to communicate and not break that contract.
-> break that contract.
-On the deployment side, you have to make sure that you
-> always deploy compatible versions of all components together.
+* On the deployment side, you have to make sure that you always deploy compatible versions of all components together.

 ## :exclamation: Deploy the components separately

-Let's start by deploying the revprod backend and frontend separately at these URLs (replacing `john-doe` with your name):
+Let's start by deploying the revprod backend and frontend separately at these URLs (replacing `john-doe` with your name as you configured it during the DNS exercise):

 - `http://revprod-backend.john-doe.archidep.ch`
 - `http://revprod-landing.john-doe.archidep.ch`